jakgra/jsmn-jsonpath/README.md

 - add support for filter expressions ( `$.store.book[?(@.price < 10)].title` )
 - maybe add other operators( union, array slice, ... )

 ## Bugs
 I am sure there are many...
 Please report them on github as new issues.

+## Contributing
+All contributions, questions, interest, usage, ... is warmly welcomed ... :)